daniel-j/parasprite-radio/README.md

 Installation
 ---
+Install the node dependencies: `./install`

-First setup Redis, MySQL and MPD servers.
+Setup Redis, MySQL and MPD servers.
 The app uses Twitter authentication, so you have to [set up that too](https://apps.twitter.com/).
-Then you can install the node dependencies: `./install`

-Now edit config.json and start the app with `./radio`
+Now edit config.json and then start the app with `./radio`

 **For developers:**